ibm-cloud-docs/codeengine/batch-tutorial.md

 ### Accessing job details with the CLI
 {: #batch-accessjobdetails-cli}

-To view job details with the CLI, use the `ibmcloud coligo job get` command.
+To view job details with the CLI, use the `ibmcloud ce job get` command.

-For example, `ibmcloud coligo job get --name testjobrun`.
+For example, `ibmcloud ce job get --name testjobrun`.

 **Example output**